sambatriste/netty-wiki-translation/New-and-noteworthy.md

 In 3.x, buffers were fixed or dynamic.
 The capacity of a fixed buffer does not change once it is created while the capacity of a dynamic buffer changes whenever `write*(...)` method requires more space.

 Since 4.0, all buffers are dynamic.
-However, it's better than the old dynamic.
+However, they are better than the old dynamic.
 You can decrease or increase the capacity of a buffer more easily and more safely.
 It's easy because there is a new method `ByteBuf.capacity(int newCapacity)`.
 It's safe because you can set the maximum capacity of a buffer so that it does not grow boundlessly.

 ```java
 // No more dynamicBuffer() - use buffer().